 We are introduced to Miss Terry, a stern, no-nonsense spinster that sits before a fire on Christmas Eve with a big box of Christmas toys from her childhood that have been collecting dust in her attic for years.
 She's ready to burn the entire collection but to prove her belief that Christmas is nothing more than commercialism at its best, she decides to conduct a few experiments.
 She does this by throwing out one toy at a time on her darkened door step and rushing to the window to see what happens.
 The reactions of passers by strengthens her belief of selfishness and complete disregard for humanity, even at Christmas time.

 While she sleeps, the Christmas Angel comes to life and she thinks she is in a dream.
 He shows her the rest of the story she did not see from behind the heavy curtains of her windowsill.
-From the fighting boys that give their toy to a brother suffering from a serious illness to a crass, pompous man who saves the life of a baby who crawled in the street about to be hit by a car.
-Overnight, she becomes transformed.
-Her heart opens to the true spirit of Christmas!

 It's such a lovely little story and I finished it all on that Sunday morning.
 I actually thought it might be cute to start collecting these old copies of Christmas books.
 I just love them!
 You can imagine so much history in old books...
 Previous owners, their lives, their homes.
 For me, there is something so much more personal about books than an antique or old garment.
 So, in the coming months, I might be heading out to the used bookstores to see what I can find!